-- The number of creative spaces made available for artists by the City of Melbourne. - The number of co-working and incubator spaces for creative industry practitioners provided by the City of Melbourne. - The number of artists supported by the City of Melbourne. - The number of people who participate in selected arts and cultural events sponsored by the City of Melbourne.
+- The number of affordable creative spaces for artists provided by the City of Melbourne. - The number of co-working and incubator spaces for creative industry practitioners provided by the City of Melbourne. - The number of artists supported by the City of Melbourne. - The number of culturally and linguistically diverse creative artists assisted with access to City of Melbourne resources for their projects. - The value of grants to creative industries by industry type. - The number of creative industry representatives engaged through selected City of Melbourne events. - The number of people who participate in selected arts and cultural events sponsored by the City of Melbourne.